 LABEL writes or checks VOL1 and HDR1 labels on tapes.
-In addition to substituting for a REQUEST control statement for a single file labeled tape, LABEL can be used to position within a multi-file set.
+In addition to substituting for a REQUEST control statement for a single file labeled tape, LABEL can be used to position within a multifile set.
+To use a LABEL statement the job statement must specify the tape track type and density (refer to MTk parameter in the JOB statement earlier in this section).

 In most instances, LABEL is the first reference to a file in a job, unless it is preceded by a VSN statement indicating the volume serial number of the resident volume.
 For a single file volume, a REQUEST is not needed, although a REQUEST followed by LABEL is valid and does not create an error condition.
 If a REQUEST statement follows the LABEL statement, duplicate file names are generated and the job terminates since the LABEL program issues a REQUEST function to obtain the equipment.
-For labeled multi-file volumes, a REQUEST establishing the multi-file set must precede the LABEL statements that write the header labels for various files in the set.
+For labeled multifile volumes, a REQUEST establishing the multifile set must precede the LABEL statements that write the header labels for various files in the set.